kpdzhnv/kpdzhnv/README.md

-- 👋 Hi, I’m @kpdzhnv
+- 👋 Hi, I’m Nicole (@kpdzhnv)
 - 🌱 I’m currently studying at the MMCS SFEDU as a 2nd year Master student
 - 👀 I’m interested in Game Development & VFX
-- 📫 How to reach me: @kpdzhnv
+- ✨ Check out my games at https://simmer.io/@kpdzhnv

 <!---
 kpdzhnv/kpdzhnv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.